Jean Costa-Silva

 About Me

-I am the founder and coordinator of SLAC (Second Language Acquisition and Cognition Research Group) at the University of Georgia.
+I am the founder/coordinator of Second Language Acquisition and Cognition (SLAC) Research Group.